 - Support collaboration among organizations to sustain coastal and ocean resources

 - Increase public information and education opportunities

-- Construction of the Charleston Marine Life Center, a small but engaging museum/aquarium on the campus of the University of Oregon’s Institute of Marine Biology (OIMB) is under construction and scheduled to be completed in mid-2012.
-This $700,000 facility on the banks of the Charleston Marina will host visitors with a stunning array of marine exhibits, house OIMB's new ROV submersible research vessel, and offer incredible views of the working boat basin and the mouth of Coos Bay.
+- Construction of the Charleston Marine Life Center, a small but engaging museum/aquarium on the campus of the University of Oregon’s Institute of Marine Biology (OIMB) has been built.
+This $700,000 facility on the banks of the Charleston Marina hosts visitors with a stunning array of marine exhibits, houses OIMB’s new ROV submersible research vessel, and offers incredible views of the working boat basin and the mouth of Coos Bay.

-- The South Slough National Estuarine Research Reserve has relocated three of its administrative staff, including its Director, to the OIMB campus and is preparing to make building improvements to relocate an additional three staff members in the near future indicating their commitment to the success of the larger vision for incorporating multiple marine research agencies in the new center.
+- The South Slough National Estuarine Research Reserve has relocated three of its administrative staff, including its director, to the OIMB campus has made building improvements to relocate an additional three staff members.

 - OIMB has acquired a new submersible ROV for exploring and researching off-shore habitat at depths up to 2,000 feet, providing a unique opportunity to more completely understand Oregon’s ocean environments with the latest technology.